NuAoA/AnnouncementWindow/readme.md

 ### **Custom Filters**

 If you want to take a look at how the announcements are filtered, right click the window and click ```Toggle Tags```.
-These filters are loaded from the file found at ```Edit Filters.cfg```.
+These filters are loaded from the file found at ```Open Filters.cfg```.
 It uses regular expressions to group announcements into categories for easy filtering (see: https://docs.python.org/2/library/re.html).
 Anything that you find in your *gamelog.txt* file will be checked against these expressions.
 The expressions are checked in the order they appear in the file, so the first match it finds will determine what group/category the announcement falls under.
 Each tag follows the format:

 	[group][category] "regular_expression"